learningequality/kolibri-docs/docs/learn.rst

 Your teacher or coach may prepare a *lesson* (|lessons| icon), a recommended set of learning materials for you or your class to view.
 You may have more than one lesson available at the time in the **Classes** tab, below the **Lessons** heading.

-Click on a lesson title to open its content, and follow the indications of your teachers or coaches on how to use it.
+Click on a lesson title to open its materials, and follow the indications of your teachers or coaches on how to use them.

 	.. figure:: img/learner-lesson-home.png
 		:alt: